activecm/ipfix-rita/docs/Developer Notes.md

 ### Replaying a PCAP with Netflow Data

-While any PCAP can be converted into IPFIX records using YAF (see [Generating Data.md](./Generating%20Data.md)), PCAPs which contain raw Netflow v5/ v9/ IPFix data may be replayed directly using the [replay-pcap.py script](../dev-scripts/replay-pcap.py).
+While any PCAP can be converted into IPFIX records using YAF (see [Generating Data.md](./Generating%20Data.md)), PCAPs which contain raw Netflow v5/v9/IPFix data may be replayed directly using the [replay-pcap.py script](../dev-scripts/replay-pcap.py).

 The script requires **python3** and **scapy**. **scapy** can be installed by running `pip3 install scapy`.